r5py/r5edu/source/course-info/installing-miniconda.rst

 .. code-block::

-    conda activate geo
+    conda activate r5

 You should now see the name of the environment at the start of the command line.

 3. Launch JupyterLab IDE

-After you have installed all required packages, you can start working in a local Jupyter Lab environment that is linked to your ``geo`` conda environment by launching jupyter lab on the command line.
+After you have installed all required packages, you can start working in a local Jupyter Lab environment that is linked to your ``r5`` conda environment by launching jupyter lab on the command line.

 It's a good idea to first navigate to the folder where your Jupyter Notebook -files are located before launching Jupyter Lab.